sammersblog/sammersblog.github.io/pelican/content/How-I-can-use-vertx-mqtt-client?.md

 ![](http://i.imgur.com/b4yYQJE.gif)

-As the alternative and recommended way to bootstrap Vert.x applications you can use [vertx-maven-starter](https://github.com/vert-x3/vertx-maven-starter) of [vertx-gradle-starter](https://github.com/vert-x3/vertx-gradle-starter).
+As the alternative and recommended way to bootstrap Vert.x applications you can use [vertx-maven-starter](https://github.com/vert-x3/vertx-maven-starter) or [vertx-gradle-starter](https://github.com/vert-x3/vertx-gradle-starter).
 For completing this guide I have used the first one.
 The final source code available [here](https://github.com/Sammers21/vertx-mqtt-client-example).
 If you would like to learn more about Vert.x MQTT client API then check out the [full documentation](https://github.com/vert-x3/vertx-mqtt-client/blob/initial-work/src/main/asciidoc/java/index.adoc).

 Thank you for reading my blog!